Protecting your personal information online.

 Third-party Aggregation Services

 Some companies offer aggregation services that allow you to consolidate account information from different sources, including your accounts with us, so that you can view them in one location and, in some cases, perform certain actions on your accounts ("Providers”).
 Providers may request that you authorize them or their service providers to access your FHB accounts on your behalf, such as by logging into FHB online using your login credentials.
-If you provide such authorization, the Provider will have access to personal and account information that is visible to you in FHB online.
+If you provide such authorization, the Provider will have access to personal and account information that is visible to you in our Sites.
 Use of this information by the Provider is governed by your agreement with them, not with FHB.

 You should use caution and ensure that the Provider has appropriate policies and practices to protect the privacy and security of any personal information you provide or to which they are gaining access.
-If you decide to revoke the authority you have given to a Provider, we recommend you change your FHB passcode to ensure the Provider can no longer access your personal and account information.
+If you decide to revoke the authority you have given to a Provider, we recommend you change your FHB Password/Passcode to ensure the Provider can no longer access your personal and account information.